Bookbinding

 ![]() |

-the correct size cloth is chosen, and the cover is imprinted.
+Standard stamping is done on a computerized machine.
+Files of the imprint information are created, the correct size cloth is chosen, and the cover is imprinted.
 Any hand

 imprinting or special imprinting (i.e. panel lines, decorative imprints)